 GCRB has set high ambitions for itself, for Glasgow's colleges and learners and for the city region as a whole.
-This annual report demonstrates that the Glasgow Colleges' Regional Board is making substantial progress towards its aim of building Scotland's most inclusive, most responsive and most effective regional college education service.
+This annual report demonstrates that the Glasgow Colleges' Regional Board is making progress towards its aim of building Scotland's most inclusive, most responsive and most effective regional college education service, but recognises that it has been a challenging and complex period for the region and the sector.

-The Glasgow College Region is working collaboratively to progress an integrated regional curriculum with each college offering learning opportunities, developing skills, meeting the needs of employers and key industries, and supporting the growth of our regional economy.
+The Glasgow College Region has sought to work collaboratively to progress an integrated regional curriculum with each college offering learning opportunities, developing skills, meeting the needs of employers and key industries, and supporting the growth of our regional economy.